tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/axiom_jigsaws.md

 [^3]: Axiom 2 is already implied if you use the definition of a field of sets given on wikipedia, but Kolmogorov uses a slightly different definiton given by Hausdorf in an early 20th century [book](https://books.google.de/books?id=TFA_EAAAQBAJ&printsec=frontcover&hl=de&source=gbs_ge_summary_r&cad=0#v=onepage&q&f=false).
 Hausdorf's 'field' equipped with axiom 2 is (I think!), the same object as the field defined on wikipedia.

 [^4]: A decreasing sequence of sets is one such that each element is a superset of the next.
 Conversely, increasing sequences are such that each element is a subset of the next.

+[^5]: beware: the math from now on is my own and is not peer-reviewed, unless stated otherwise.

+[^6]: the proof itself is heavily inspired by the proof I read in my probability course.
+The 'explanation' of the proof is mine.